cockroachlabs/workshop_labs/optimizing-serializable-transactions/README.md

 It should be clear by the result of the test that we get better latency and performance by limitimg the size of the batch update.

 ## Lab 3 - Retries with UPDATEs

+In this lab we learn about [Transaction Retry Errors](https://www.cockroachlabs.com/docs/stable/transaction-retry-error-reference).

 In this scenario we do two runs and observes the retry errors while updating the **same** rows throught a CLI client.